jefequien/dabox/README.md

 Building robots is hard.
 If we want to live in a future where there are robots everywhere, robots need to be a lot easier to build.

-Getting neural networks to run in real-time with low-latency on video streams is notoriously difficult. dabox is designed to be a ML-friendly, easy-to-install application with several features that every robot needs.
+Getting neural networks to run in real-time with low-latency on video streams is notoriously difficult. `dabox` is designed to be a ML-friendly, easy-to-install application with several features that every robot needs.

 ## Features available out of "dabox"
 - Low-latency inference with FFMpeg, ZMQ, and ONNX Runtime
-- GUI with 3D viewer and WebRTC streams
+- GUI with 3D viewer
+- Real-time RTSP, LL-HLS, WebRTC streams
+- Automatic camera discovery
+- Supported on Mac, Linux, and x86+dGPU systems.

 # Installation